Disease Guide ·Bladder Infection ·2026

 2Are bladder infections common in cats?

-True bacterial bladder infections are actually less common in cats than dogs, especially in young cats.
-Cats under 10 with urinary symptoms more often have feline idiopathic cystitis — inflammation without bacteria.
-Bacterial infections become more common in older cats, especially those with diabetes, kidney disease, or hyperthyroidism.
-Female cats are more prone than males.
+Less common than in dogs.
+Cats under 10 with symptoms usually have inflammation without bacteria.
+Bacterial infections increase with age, especially in cats with diabetes, kidney disease, or hyperthyroidism.
+Females are more prone.

 3Can a bladder infection in a cat become an emergency?